 I have curated a list of free tools, services, and apps that startups could and in fact should use to grow at the initial stage.
-Free doesn’t mean they lack quality, instead these free tools are from top-notch companies like RedHat, Google, Asana, GitHub and in all areas from infrastructure to version controlling to marketing and sales to project management.
+Free doesn’t mean they lack quality, instead, these free tools are from top-notch companies like RedHat, Google, Asana, and GitHub and in all areas from infrastructure to version controlling to marketing and sales to project management.

 Have a look at this list here and don’t forget to give your feedback.

-I compiled this list a long time ago and recently updated it but it still might have some outdated links that I didn’t get chance to update yet.
+I compiled this list a long time ago and recently updated it but it still might have some outdated links that I didn’t get a chance to update yet.
 Feel free to let me know and I’ll update it.

 I won’t say doing business is wrong, but the approach of entrepreneurship is.
-And this is the one reason you shouldn’t be an entrepreneur if you really cares about people and want to help them.
+And this is the one reason you shouldn’t be an entrepreneur if you really care about people and want to help them.

 At the end of the day, this is my thought and doesn’t represent anyone.
 Let me know in the comments below if you agree with me or what are your thoughts on doing business and entrepreneurship.